 - Your transfers need to be executed on an as-needed basis, or during command-line sessions by your users.

 - You're transferring only a few files or very large files, or both.

 - You're consuming the output of a program (streaming output to Cloud Storage).

 - You need to watch a directory with a moderate number of files and sync any updates with very low latencies.

 Several files are processed in parallel, increasing your transfer speeds.

 For a single large file, use Composite transfers.

 This method breaks large files into smaller chunks to increase transfer speed.
 Chunks are transferred and validated in parallel, sending all data to Google.
 Once the chunks arrive at Google, they are combined (referred to as compositing) to form a single object.
 Compositing can result in early deletion fees for objects stored in Cloud Storage Coldline and Cloud Storage Nearline, so it's not recommended for use with these types of objects.

 This feature has some drawbacks, including that each piece (not the entire object) is individually checksummed, and composition of cold storage classes results in early retrieval penalties.
-For more information, read about parallel composite uploads.

 Storage Transfer Service for large transfers of on-premises data